sbhrwl/aws/1.Basics/1.Fundamentals/11.Hybrid/HybridStorage/README.md

 - Part of Storage is On premise
 - Part of Storage is In Cloud
 ## 2. FsX
-### - FsX for Windows
+### FsX for Windows
-a.
-Fully managed windows file system shared drive
+- Fully managed windows file system shared drive
-b.
-Supports SMB and NTFS
+- Supports SMB and NTFS
-c.
-Can be accessed On premise over DX/VPN connection
+- Can be accessed On premise over DX/VPN connection
-d.
-Can be configured to Multi AZ (HA)
+- Can be configured to Multi AZ (HA)
-e.
-Daily Back up to S3
+- Daily Back up to S3
-### - FsX for Lustre
-a.
-Parallel Distributed File system for Large scale computing
-b.
-Linux + Cluster
-c.
-Can be accessed On premise over DX/VPN connection
-d.
-ML and HPC
-e.
-Seamless intergration with S3

-## 1. FsX for Windows
 - Amazon FSx for Windows File Server provides fully managed, highly reliable file storage that is accessible over the industry-standard Server Message Block (SMB) protocol.
 - It is built on Windows Server, delivering a wide range of administrative features such as user quotas, end-user file restore, and Microsoft Active Directory (AD) integration.
 - Offers
-a. single-AZ and multi-AZ deployment options,
+  - single-AZ and multi-AZ deployment options,
-b. fully managed backups, and
+  - fully managed backups, and
-c. encryption of data at rest and in transit"
+  - encryption of data at rest and in transit
 <img src="images/1.png">

-## 2. FsX for Windows: Integrate with Microsoft AD
+#### Integrate with Microsoft AD
 <img src="images/2.png">

+### FsX for Lustre
+- Parallel Distributed File system for Large scale computing
+- Linux + Cluster
+- Can be accessed On premise over DX/VPN connection
+- **ML and HPC**
+- Seamless intergration with S3
-## FsX for Lustre: Integration with S3
+### Integration with S3
 - Amazon FSx works natively with Amazon S3, making it easy to access your S3 data to run data processing workloads.
 - Your S3 objects are presented as files in your file system, and you can write your results back to S3.
 - This lets you run data processing workloads on FSx for Lustre and store your long-term data on S3 or on-premises data stores"
 <img src="images/3.png">

-## FsX for Lustre: Hot Storage
+### Hot Storage
-"FSx for Lustre provides the ability to both
+- FSx for Lustre provides the ability to both
   - process the 'hot data' in a parallel and distributed fashion as well as easily
-- store the 'cold data' on Amazon S3 (refer above picture)"
+  - store the 'cold data' on Amazon S3 (refer above picture)
 <img src="images/4.png">

 - EMR does not offer the same storage and processing speed as FSx for Lustre.
-So it is not the right fit for the given high-performance workflow scenario
+- So it is not the right fit for the given high-performance workflow scenario

 # Storage Gateway
 ## 1. File Gatweway